Go to main content

 Use Cases: Dematerialized Salary Management in Practice

-• Eliminated printing and physical storage of documents, generating savings estimated at 3,000 to 5,000 € per year in paper, printing and archiving costs
+• Eliminated the printing and physical storage of documents, generating an estimated saving of between €3,000 and €5,000 per year in paper, printing and archiving costs

 Scenario 2: An Accounting Firm Managing Payroll for 40 SME Clients